Choosing a suitable software development methodology can be challenging.

 • Training

-• Methods such asset-based design for managing requirements
+• Methods such as asset-based design for managing requirements

 Principle 4: Defer Commitment

 Instead, it promotes the opposite.
-Using this principle, teams are encouraged to decide responsibly by keeping options open, continuously gathering necessary information, and avoiding making any commitment without essential data.
+Using this principle, teams are encouraged to make responsible decisions by keeping options open, continuously gathering necessary information, and avoiding making any commitment without essential data.

-• No commitment to ideas without a thorough understanding of the business requirements.
+• No commitment to ideas without a thorough understanding of business requirements.

 • Consistent collection and analysis of essential information regarding significant decisions.